dsturm/to-data-uri/README.md

-# README
-## Converts the value of the src attribute of a html img element to a data URI
+# VSCode - Inline as Data URI
-HTML allows to not only specify what image should be displayed but also to inline the actual image data into the page's html.
+HTML allows to not only specify what image should be displayed using a url but also to inline the actual image data into the page's html as a data uri.
+This is usually done to optimize the loading of your web page since additional server round-trips are avoided.

-This is usually done to optimize the loading of your web page.
-This extension simplifies that process greatly.
-Simply select the src attribute of an img element on a html page and select 'Inline as Data URI' from the Command Pallette.
+This Visual Studio Code extension simplifies the inlining process.
+Simply select the value of the src attribute of an img element on a html page (html, jade, other templates) and select 'Inline as Data URI' from the Command Pallette.

 ## License
 MIT